osg-htc/docs/docs/data/xrootd-authorization.md

             g uscms /uscms a

+!!! note
-Note: specific paths need to be specified _before_ generic paths, i.e.
+    Specific paths need to be specified _before_ generic paths; e.g, this does not work:

             u * rl / -rl /private

-does not work.

 For more details or examples on how to use templated user options, see [XRootd Authorization Database File](http://xrootd.org/doc/dev47/sec_config.htm#_Toc489606599).